into your inbox

 Her husband is Karim Kamoun, a former Russo-Tunisian fencer.
 The pair were married in October 2015.
 Karim Kamoun is now her full-time physical trainer on the WTA Tour.

 The runner-up in juniors at Roland-Garros in 2010, Ons Jabeur won the title the following year, the first African champion in 55 years.
 She began her professional career in Doha in 2012, where she lost in the first round to Virginie Razzano.
 Jabeur won her first WTA Tour match in 2014 in Oeiras, Portugal, beating local player Maria Joao Koehler.

 What is Jabeur’s best Grand Slam result?

-Her best result at a Grand Slam is her trip to the Wimbledon final in 2022.
+Her best result at a Grand Slam is her trips to the Wimbledon final and to the US Open finals in 2022.
 Jabeur defeated Tatjana Maria in the semi-final, 6-2, 3-6, 6-1, to become the first Tunisian woman to ever reach a Grand Slam final.
 She is also the first Arab player to reach a Grand Slam singles final and the first African woman to reach a major final since 1959.
 Jabeur lost in three sets to Elena Rybakina for the title.